 - Compared to transcatheter valve implantation in a native aortic valve, the VinV procedure is associated with an increased risk of valve malpositioning/embolization and coronary obstruction, and lower rates of pacemaker implantation.

 - Post-procedural gradients are higher with aortic VinV procedures compared to placement in native stenotic aortic valves.

 - Transcatheter VinR procedures require accurate knowledge of the prior device.
 The noncircular shape of annuloplasty rings may result in paravalvular regurgitation, particularly if does not deform to the shape of the transcatheter device.
 Another possible complication of mitral VinV or VinR implantation is left ventricular outflow tract obstruction.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD & Pediatrics and Imaging, CHD & Pediatrics and Interventions, Interventions and Imaging, Interventions and Structural Heart Disease, Computed Tomography, Echocardiography/Ultrasound, Nuclear Imaging
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, Interventions and Imaging, Interventions and Structural Heart Disease, Computed Tomography, Echocardiography/Ultrasound, Nuclear Imaging

 Keywords: Aortic Valve Stenosis, Bioprosthesis, Cardiac Surgical Procedures, Constriction, Pathologic, Echocardiography, Transesophageal, Echocardiography, Endocarditis, Heart Defects, Congenital, Prostheses and Implants, Thrombosis, Tomography, Tomography, X-Ray Computed